The family Floer functor is faithful: The family Floer functor

 \subsection{Adams moduli spaces with $d$ marked points}

-Let $K$ be a totally ordered set, and $\Ubar_K$ the universal curve over $\Adams_K$ from Definition \ref{def:Adams_universal}.
+Let $K$ be a totally ordered set consisting of more than one element, and $\Ubar_K$ the universal curve over $\Adams_K$ from Section \ref{sec:adams-univ-curve}.
 Given an integer $d$, let $\Adams_{K}^{d}$ denote the compactified moduli space of fibres of $\Ubar_K$ equipped with $d$ boundary punctures along $\Ubar_K^{\{1\}}$.
 Let $\Ubar_{K}^{d}$ denote the punctured universal curve over $\Adams_{K}^{d}$.
-The boundary strata of the universal curve, shown in Figure \ref{fig:boundary_adams_with_marked_points}, are as follows